Type 2 Diabetes: Screening for AdultsSkip to the navigation

 The United States Preventive Services Task Force (USPSTF) recommends testing for prediabetes and type 2 diabetes in people who are overweight or obese and are ages 40 to 70.
 This testing should be part of a heart attack and stroke risk screening.footnote 1

-If you are age 45 or older, the American Diabetes Association recommends that you get tested for type 2 diabetes every 3 years.footnote 2
+If you are age 45 or older or have a history of gestational diabetes, the American Diabetes Association recommends that you get tested for type 2 diabetes every 3 years.footnote 2

 The American Diabetes Association recommends screening for prediabetes—which may lead to type 2 diabetes—if you:footnote 2